Rob Reiner Attacks Rush Limbaugh over SOTU Medal of Freedom: 'I Loathe This F**king Man'

 — Rob Reiner (@robreiner) February 5, 2020

-Rush Limbaugh was in tears as he received the Medial of Freedom — the highest civilian award in the U.S. — from First Lady Melania Trump.
+Rush Limbaugh was in tears as he received the Medal of Freedom — the highest civilian award in the U.S. — from First Lady Melania Trump.

 The moment was perhaps extra emotional for the iconic radio host and philanthropist because it came just one day after he announced on air Monday that he had been diagnosed with advanced lung cancer.